 Larger scale ventures might consider equity crowdfunding platforms like EquityNet, which sells company equity to capital investors in a crowdfunding format.

-Don’t underestimate the value of a few hundred $50, $20, or even $10 pledges towards your overall fundraising goal.
+Don’t underestimate the value of a few hundred $50, $20, or even $10 pledges toward your overall fundraising goal.
 That money adds up fast.

 There you have it, friends!
-The ultimate guide to starting a restaurant.
+The ultimate guide to how to open a restaurant.

 Will following these instructions guarantee that you never make a mistake or hit unexpected bumps in the road?